jaredjbeard/nestifydict/README.md

 # nestifydict
-A tool for parsing structured data in the form of dictionaries
+A tool for parsing structured data (primarily nested dictionaries from json files).
+In particular it can flatten dictionaries, map flattened dicts to a template, and recursively get/set elements in nested dictionaries without a priori knowledge of the structure.

 Please see our [Documentation](https://nestifydict.readthedocs.io/en/latest/), [Github source code](https://github.com/jaredjbeard/nestifydict), and install from [PyPi](https://pypi.org/project/nestifydict/)

-Please note, I am still testing, this.
-I deployed a bit early, so apologies for any bugs.
-They should be gone in a few days before the start of 2023.

 Citation
 --------